Pediatric rehabilitation services

-Children develop at different rates.
-At times, some children need extra help to move, think, communicate, learn and even play—sometimes it’s because of a condition or syndrome they are experiencing and other times it’s not.
-In both cases pediatric rehabilitation services can provide the extra care and help they need to improve their skills in movement, speech, feeding, self care skills or overall quality of life.
+Some children need extra help to move, think, communicate, learn and even play.
+Sometimes it’s because of a condition or syndrome they are experiencing and other times it’s not.
+In either case, pediatric rehabilitation services can help to improve a child’s skills in movement, speech, feeding and self-care, and enhance their overall quality of life.

-Services are focused on play because play is a child’s work; it’s how kids explore their environment and develop new skills and grow and it’s fun!
-Programs are available to kids of all ages, from infants to youth who are in transition to adulthood.
+Services are presented as play because play is a child’s work.
+It’s how kids explore the world around them and develop new skills.
+Plus, it’s fun!
+Programs are available to kids of all ages and stages, from tiny infants to full-sized youth who are in transition to adulthood.

 In most of our locations, these services are provided through Courage Kenny Kids®.

-Pediatric rehabilitation services are customized and based on the child’s individual goals along with the needs of the family, school and health care providers.
+Pediatric rehabilitation services are customized to your child’s individual goals, as well as any needs identified by family, school and health care providers.
 Pediatric rehabilitation services include:

 - occupational therapy

 - physical therapy

 - speech-language therapy

 All of these experts are trained and empowered to make lives work for kids through play.

 Occupational therapists focus on: